arcbtc/LNURLPoS/README.md

 ### Credit/props

+Stepan Snigerev for creating beautiful crypto and LNURL encoding functions.

 Fiatjafs incredible <a href="https://github.com/lnbits/lnbits/tree/master/lnbits/extensions/offlineshop">OfflineShop</a> extension.
 LNURLPoS is the same concept, but can run at scale, and is dependent on a device.

 # LNURLPoS Tutorial